 Made a guest appearance in the Free University’s Colloquium on Global History to talk about my chapter in Global Intellectual History

 Proposal for panel Dreams of Nonalignment: Legacies of Bandung in Japanese and Korean Literature accepted for the Association for Asian Studies annual meeting, along with my paper “Tokyo in Tashkent: Japanese Writers and the Afro-Asian Writers Association.”
 Youngju Ryu and Nick Lambrecht also will present, and Mike Bourdaghs will be the discussant.

 Spoke on “Crossed Geographies: Endō and Fanon in Lyon” at the Bandung Humanisms conference organized at Columbia by Stathis Gourgouris and Aamir Mufti

 Gave a talk about “Modes of Production, Modes of Exchange, and the Ages of World Pictures” at From Modes of Production to Modes of Exchange, a conference at Duke around Karatani Kōjin’s The Structure of World History

-Gave a paper on “‘Mimesis’ as Ansatzpunkt in the Transnational Naturalist Field,” from chapter one of The Travels of Naturalism in Auerbach’s Theory of Mimesis and Non-Western Literatures, the seminar that Chris Bush and I organized for the ACLA
+Gave a paper on “‘Mimesis’ as Ansatzpunkt in the Transnational Naturalist Field,” from chapter one of my book on the naturalist novel in Auerbach’s Theory of Mimesis and Non-Western Literatures, the seminar that Chris Bush and I organized for the ACLA

 Served as discussant for Brian Hurley’s panel Blood on the Scales: Japanese Literary History and the Sins of Translation at the AAS, with Brian, Dennis Washburn, Andrew Leong, and Alan Tansman (there in spirit)